UniMath/agda-unimath/CODING-STYLE.md

   maintainability of the code, and you may find that it violates some of our other conventions as well.

+- Using the projection functions `pr1` and `pr2`, particularly their compositions, can lead to short code, but we recommend to avoid doing so.
+When constructions contain a lot of projections throughout their definition, the projections reveal little of what is going on in that part of the projections.
+  We therefore prefer naming the projections.
+When a type of the form `Σ A B` is given a name, naming its projections too can enhance readability and will provide more informative responses when jumping to the definition.
+  Furthermore, it makes it easier to change the definition later on.

 - The use of `where` blocks in definitions is perfectly fine but keeping them short and specific to the definition of the current object is beneficial.
 Note that definitions made in a `where` block in a definition cannot be reused